note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 Zip is a quite simple recursive function looking very much like the code version would, there is some neater ways where you would infer both heads and tails at once. https://github.com/type-challenges/type-challenges/issues/4495

-But with that implementation Typescript fails to do type inferencinging later in the program.
+But with that implementation TypeScript fails to do type inferencinging later in the program.
 </details>
 <!-- ZIP END -->